-A former member of the Virginia House of Delegates faced a judge Thursday, accused of making false, fraudulent and misleading statements to the Small Business Administration, which resulted in the fraudulent award of more than $80 million in government contracts.
+NORFOLK, Va. - A former member of the Virginia House of Delegates pleaded guilty Tuesday to making false, fraudulent and misleading statements to the Small Business Administration, which resulted in the fraudulent award of more than $80 million in government contracts.

-Ron Villanueva, who served as a delegate between January 2010 and January 2018, is charged with conspiracy to defraud the United States, falsification of records and aiding and abetting false written statements.
+48-year-old Ron Villanueva, who served as a delegate between January 2010 and January 2018, was charged with conspiracy to defraud the United States, falsification of records and aiding and abetting false written statements.
 Records say he conspired with others two help two Virginia Beach companies secure SBA contracts that had been set aside for minority-owned businesses.

 According to court documents, Villanueva took on a leadership role at a small business, SEK Solutions, LLC, when the business relocated to Virginia Beach in 2005.
 The business was originally owned by a husband and wife, but the wife's role decreased until she "ceded practically all control of SEK" to her husband and Villanueva.

 Despite the woman no longer being involved in the company, Villanueva and the woman's husband used her "disadvantaged" status as a woman to receive money from the SBA's 8(a) program, which aims to help small, disadvantaged businesses compete in the economy through business development.

 "Under the 8(a) program, small businesses owned and controlled by economically and socially disadvantaged persons are eligible to obtain various kinds of SBA assistance and to receive certain preferences in the award of federal contracts," according to court documents.

 While still involved with SEK Solutions, Villanueva met with a relative by marriage in 2007, who court documents say he and his co-conspirator convinced to begin a new business, named Karda Systems, LLC.
 Records say on paper, Karda was run by Villanueva's brother-in-law, but in reality the company's contracting business was managed by Villanueva and others associated with SEK.